The Sprig of Rosemary: Spain

 Folklorist Aurelio Macedonio Espinosa Sr. collected a Spanish tale titled El Castillo de Oropé ("The Castle of Oropé").
 In this tale, a poor broom-maker has three daughters.
 One day, he is gathering brooms when a hardacho ('lizard') appears to him and makes an offer: the man's youngest daughter for the opportunity to gather all the brooms he can.
 They strike a deal, but the man sends his two elder daughters in an attempt to circumvent the deal.
 The lizard notices the deception and the man's youngest daughter goes to him and they marry.
 At night, the hardacho takes off the lizard skin and becomes a handsome prince, but in the morning puts on the lizard skin again.
 The lizard husband tells the girl she cannot tell anyone about it, nor lose sight of the skin.
 Unable to reveal the truth, she is endlessly mocked by her elder sisters, until she says her husband is human, and not a lizard.
 Her sisters then advise her to burn the lizard skin.

 While her husband is asleep in human form, the girl takes his animal skin and burns it.
-The man wakes up and says he is disanchented, but gives a pilgrimess dress and iron shoes for his wife and tells her she will only find him after wearing the iron shoes and reaching the Castle of Oropé, then departs.
+The man wakes up and says he is disenchanted, but gives a pilgrimess dress and iron shoes for his wife and tells her she will only find him after wearing the iron shoes and reaching the Castle of Oropé, then departs.
 The girl wanders off until she finds a convent of nuns, where she gains an acorn, and a convent of friars, where she is given a nut.

 Next, she reaches the house of the moon, the house of the Sun and the house of the Air, and asks for directions.
 The Air says he can take her to the Castle of Oropé, which he does.
 The girl finally enters the castle and takes out a splendid spinning wheel to trade with the princess of Oropé for a night with the (now human) lizard prince.
 She fails on the first night, because he remains fast asleep.
 On the second night, the girl cracks open the acorn given by the nuns and finds another spinning wheel she trades for a second night.
 Lastly, she cracks open the nut given by the friars, and finds a third spinning wheel which she trades with the princess for a third night with the prince.

 The girl manages to ask her husband if he remembers about when her father met him, and how he gave her the pilgrimess dress and iron shoes.
-The human lizard says yes to hr questions, but the princess forces her out of the room.
-At the end of the tale, during his marriage to the princess, the human lizard asks the guests abou a key he once had for a golden box, and a second he had made, but managed to find the first one.
+The human lizard says yes to her questions, but the princess forces her out of the room.
+At the end of the tale, during his marriage to the princess, the human lizard asks the guests about a key he once had for a golden box, and a second he had made, but managed to find the first one.
 The guests answer he should keep the first key - which is his first wife.